amol9372/ecommerce-spring-boot-backend-apis/README.md

 Ecommerce website based on microservices architecture in spring boot 3

 - This project contains backend APIs for ecommerce with different microservices
-- It contains all the functionalities like product inventory, variance, cart, checkout etc
+- It contains all the functionalities like product inventory, variance, cart, checkout, websockets etc
 - All the APIs are constructed with Spring boot 3

 ## Application architecture